 This privacy notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.
 It applies to all products and services, and instances where we collect your personal data.

-This privacy notice applies to personal information processed by or on behalf of Split The Bills Ltd.
+This privacy notice applies to personal information processed by or on behalf of STB2 Ltd.

 Changes to this privacy notice

 We may change this privacy notice from time to time by updating this page in order to reflect changes in the law and/or our privacy practices.
 We encourage you to check this privacy notice for changes whenever you visit our website.

 We’re STB2 Ltd of Kollider, Castle House, Castle Street, Sheffield, S3 8LU.
 We are a data controller of your personal data.
 We are registered with the Information Commissioner’s Office as a data controller with the reference ZA219793.